anwanguow/graph_phase_transition/README.md

 See "MD_simulation" directory for the LAMMPS scripts.

 Graph Construction:
-Fully connected and node-labelled graphs with edge weights representing the distances between particles.
+Fully connected and node-labelled graphs with edge weights representing the spatial distances between particles.

 Figures
 -----------------